lf-edge/eve/docs/CONFIG.md

 The [tools/makeusbconf.sh](../tools/makeusbconf.sh) can run on any system that supports Docker to create a USB stick.
 It takes a usb.json as an argument, plus a few additrional arguments:

-* -t Test the stick by mounting and reading it after written.
 * -d Create a dump directory on the stick, which Eve will use to deposit any diagnostics.
 * -i Create an identity directory on the stick, which Eve will use to deposit